Impact of Rewards and Recognition On Mental Health

 - Changes in appetite, energy, desires, and interests

 - Physical side effects, such as headaches, body pains, stomach problems, and skin rashes

 - Increased use of alcohol and other substances

 Do you see how bad the situation is?

-As we navigate the challenges of reopening and running our businesses in the pandemic-riddled world, it's important to remember to be compassionate for the employees we see struggling with mental health problems and to help them in their recovery.
+As we navigate the challenges of reopening and running our businesses in the pandemic-riddled world, it's important to remember to be compassionate for the employees who struggle with mental health problems and helping them in their recovery.

 So, what can managers and leaders do to support people as they face new stressors, safety concerns, and economic upheaval?
 Here’s our advice.

 Leveraging Rewards and Recognition Initiatives To Support Mental Wellness